aws-samples/aws-iot-gg-prplos-workshop/labs/lab_01_prplOS_LCM.md

 ## Step 1 - Setup image

-1.1 Download prplOS image from the official releases
+1.1 Download prplOS image for x86-64 from the official releases

 ```bash
 wget \